 For further information, please refer to the Rheumatology Research Website.

 To name a few research achievements from recent years, we have discovered:

-Education is one of our main focuses in Rheumatology.
-UCLA Rheumatologists have chaired the preparation of national guidelines for prevention of steroid-induced bone loss (osteoporosis), for treatment of lupus nephritis.
-This work has local, national and international impact: our colleagues in the media have been disseminating these educational products world-wide.
+Education is one of our main focuses in the Division of Rheumatology.
+UCLA rheumatologists have chaired the preparation of national guidelines for prevention of steroid-induced bone loss (osteoporosis), for treatment of lupus nephritis.
+This work has local, national, and international impact: our colleagues in the media have been disseminating these educational products world-wide.
 The guidelines have been published in the official journal of the American College of Rheumatology.
-All have been presented at national Rheumatology meetings, with the meeting rooms overflowing with physicians wanting to learn it.
-We continue to attract top graduates from medical schools and internal medicine programs to train with us as Fellows.
-Thanks again to all of you who work with these Fellows when you come for your appointments.
-All of the Residents in Internal Medicine also study with us - thanks again to you who have worked with them.
+All have been presented at national rheumatology conferences, with meeting rooms overflowing with physicians wanting to learn it.
+We continue to attract top graduates from medical schools and internal medicine programs to train with us as fellows.
+All of the Internal Medicine residents also study with us - our sincere thanks to all of you who have worked with them.
 Several of us are preparing new editions of textbooks in rheumatic diseases.

 In summary, we continue to thrive in our areas of research, education, and clinical practice.
 Again, we give you special thanks for your support.
 If you would like to make a contribution, please visit our website, giving.ucla.edu/rheumatology or contact any of your rheumatologists at 310-825-7992, or at email@example.com.

 Thank you for supporting UCLA Rheumatology by allowing us to assist in your health care.